-Chapter 10.2: Organisational Culture: In search of Meaning
+Chapter 10.2: Organisational Culture: In search for Meaning

 Since the Chernobyl nuclear disaster in 1986 there has been an explosion of academic and organisational interest in safety culture.
 However, the body of safety culture literature harbours unresolved debates and definitional dilemmas.
 As a result, safety culture remains a confusing and ambiguous concept in both the literature and in industry, where there is little evidence of a relationship between safety culture and safety performance.
 This chapter investigates the concept of safety culture, and finds it to have limited utility for occupational health and safety (OHS) professional practice.
 Informed by a literature review, interviews with key stakeholders and focus group discussions, it concludes that workplace safety may be better served by shifting from a focus on changing ‘safety culture’ to changing organisational and management practices that have an immediate and direct impact on risk control in the workplace.
 The chapter identifies characteristics of an organisation that focuses on safety, and concludes by considering the implications for OHS practice.